openchange/website/src/cookbook/initializing.md

 Installing OpenChange and Samba4 from sources requires several dependencies.
 You may already have installed some (or all of them) as part of previous development.
-However this guide has been written using fresh installed (and often minimal) Linux distributions.
+However this guide has been written using fresh installed and minimal Linux distributions.
 Installing the list of packages described below ensures your environment is compliant with OpenChange requirements.